 - The first step is to identify and assign to a person/s who has/have the appropriate authority the responsibility for gathering the necessary information to define and plan what is necessary for the establishment of an ISMS in a particular practice.
-The importance of assigning appropriate authority to this person and ensuring that all persons within the practice recognise this authority is critical to the success of the investigation and initiation of an ISMS. - 6.7 The objective of this investigation is to obtain approval at the highest level of the organisation for the establishment of an ISMS. - 6.8 In conducting the investigation the following issues should be addressed (this list is not exhaustive but provides a good starting point): - What are the critical business objectives of the practice? - What organisational or support areas (eg. IT, HR, financial) allow the critical business of the practice to be conducted? - What client relationships and agreements exist? - What third party support relationships and agreements exist? - What information is critical to the practice and its business? - What are the consequences of a compromise of this information? - What law is the practice required to comply with? - What agreements are or may be required by clients or other third parties? - What are the practice's professional obligations? - What are the threats to information? - What are the different categories of information that require protection? - What are the minimum market requirements for information security? - What information security controls would provide a competitive advantage for the practice? - For how long can the practice tolerate interruption to its critical business processes? - Against this background the persons assigned the responsibility of this investigation should prepare a document outlining the characteristics of the practice, its management organisation, its location/s, the technologies employed by the practice and a high level list of its information assets (information and information and communications technologies). - 6.10 The document should summarise the business objectives of the practice, how information security will benefit these objectives, what resources there are to properly organise an ISMS and identify or recommend priorities (by way of information or business elements within the practice) for the implementation of information security. - 6.11 The document should also discuss the professional, statutory and regulatory and contractual obligations of the practice.
+The importance of assigning appropriate authority to the person required to conduct this initial investigation and ensuring that all persons within the practice recognise this authority is critical to the success of the investigation and initiation of an ISMS. - 6.7 The objective of the initial investigation is to obtain approval at the highest level of the organisation for the establishment of an ISMS. - 6.8 In conducting the investigation the following issues should be addressed (this list is not exhaustive but provides a good starting point): - What are the critical business objectives of the practice? - What organisational or support areas (eg. IT, HR, financial) allow the critical business of the practice to be conducted? - What client relationships and agreements exist? - What third party support relationships and agreements exist? - What information is critical to the practice and its business? - What are the consequences of a compromise of this information? - What legal obligations is the practice required to comply with? - What agreements are or may be required by clients or other third parties? - What are the practice's professional obligations? - What are the threats to information? - What are the different categories of information that require protection? - What are the minimum market requirements for information security? - What information security controls would provide a competitive advantage for the practice? - For how long can the practice tolerate interruption to its critical business processes? - What are the practice's obligations in terms of the Protection of Personal Information Act and the Promotion of Access to Information Act? - Against this background the persons assigned the responsibility of this investigation should prepare a document outlining the characteristics of the practice, its management organisation, its location/s, the technologies employed by the practice and a high level list of its information assets (information and information and communications technologies). - 6.10 The document should summarise the business objectives of the practice, how information security will benefit these objectives, what resources there are to properly organise an ISMS and identify or recommend priorities (by way of information or business elements within the practice) for the implementation of information security. - 6.11 The document should also address the professional, statutory and regulatory and contractual obligations of the practice.

 - 6.12 This will allow the development of a preliminary ISMS scope and a definition of roles and responsibilities within that scope.
-It will inform the documentation of a business case and a plan for the implementation of an ISMS for approval by the directors, partners or executive committee, as the case may be. - 6.13 In smaller practices, particularly where persons conducting the investigation will be part of the approval process, some of the high level investigation described above may be conducted in more detail in these initial stages.
-In larger practices it is suggested that this initial high level investigation and the approval of decision-makers within the organisation is obtained to ensure that appropriate authority for more detailed work is obtained before embarking on a detailed definition of the ISMS scope, boundaries and policy.
+The investigation will also inform how the business case is to be documented and the provision of a plan for the implementation of an ISMS for approval by the directors, partners or executive committee, as the case may be. - 6.13 In smaller practices, particularly where persons conducting the investigation will be part of the approval process, some of the high-level investigation described above may be conducted in more detail in these initial stages.
+In larger practices it is suggested that this initial high-level investigation and the approval of decision-makers within the organisation is obtained to ensure that appropriate authority for more detailed work is obtained before embarking on a detailed definition of the ISMS scope, boundaries and policy.